-9. If you’re pumping, introduce the bottle before going to work
+9. Introduce a bottle of pumped milk before going to work

 If you plan to pump while you’re at work, introduce the bottle early enough before your planned return date.
 Yes, your baby should have had enough time to nurse and latch, but you also don’t want to introduce the bottle the day you return to work.

 And when you do, have someone else give him the bottle and leave the room when they do.
-For instance, have dad or your regular caregiver offer the bottle while you step into the next room.
+For instance, have your partner or regular caregiver offer the bottle while you step into the next room.
 Your baby will feel less confused about why he’s drinking from an unfamiliar item with you right there.

 10. Make sure baby’s mouth covers a wide area of the breast

-When your baby is latched, his mouth should take in part, if not all, of the dark part of your breast, the areola.
-As he sucks, he’ll be squeezing the milk ducts beneath that area to draw the breast milk out.
+When your baby is latched, her mouth should take in part, if not all, of the dark part of your breast, the areola.
+As she sucks, she’ll be squeezing the milk ducts beneath that area to draw the breast milk out.